 Regional air carrier airports will continue to function as the primary passenger facilities providing national and international service for the residents of the Jackson metropolitan area.
-Lansing Capital Region, Detroit Metropolitan, Flint Bishop and Kalamazoo-Battle Creek international airports are all within 90 minutes travel time from Jackson and provide service options for area residents.
+Capital Region (Lansing), Detroit Metro, Kalamazoo/Battle Creek, Toledo Express, Bishop (Flint), and Gerald R. Ford (Grand Rapids) International Airports are all within 90 minutes travel time from Jackson and provide service options for area residents.